-Tacoma Housing Authority (THA) is changing the funding of its homes under Public Housing to a project-based voucher through a program called RAD.
-This change in funding will mean a few good things for our communities:
+Tacoma Housing Authority (THA) changed the funding of its homes under Public Housing to a project-based voucher through a program called RAD.
+This change in funding means a few good things for our communities:

-- THA will update its properties using $40 million in private dollars.
+- We will update our properties using $40 million in private dollars.

 - Over the next 18 months, each home will receive some upgrades.
 This is one of the reasons there have been so many inspections recently.

 - We will improve the exterior painting at Salishan, the community rooms and hallways at our high-rise buildings, the playground equipment at Bergerson Terrace and Dixon Village, and the landscaping at all of our properties.

 - With these upgrades, rent will remain the same (unless there has or have been a household change that would cause a change in rent calculation).